 - Add the sesame oil and sriracha to a large stockpot and bring to a simmer over medium-heat.
 Add the onion and tomato and cook for 4 minutes, stirring occasionally.
 Add the ginger, garlic, and seasonings; cook for 2 minutes or until fragrant.
 Add 2 cups of water and transfer mixture to a blender or food processor and pulse until smooth.
 Return mixture to the pot and add the broth.

 - Bring to a simmer; add soy sauce and vinegar (if using), and simmer for 8-10 minutes.
-Taste and adjust seasoning as needed.
+Taste and adjust seasonings as needed.

 - Add the ramen noodles to the broth and simmer for an additional 2-3 minutes, or until the noodles have softened.
-Add the scallions, stir to combine.
-Remove pan from heat, ladle soup into bowls, and top with cilantro and eggs.
+Remove pan from heat, ladle soup into bowls, and top with scallions, cilantro, and eggs (if using).
 Enjoy!

 If you plan to make this ahead of time, I advise making the broth and noodles separately.
 Drain the noodles and pat them dry, then stir them in right before re-heating and serving.
 This will help avoid the noodles becoming soggy and soaking up all of the broth.